Eel (Marvel Comics): Edward Lavell

-Lavell plays a small role in the "Secret War" crossover event.

 During the Civil War storyline, Eel is apprehended by the Thunderbolts to serve in the so-called Thunderbolt Army.

-Following the disbanding of the Thunderbolt Army, Eel was among the villains at Stilt-Man's funeral at the Bar with No Name.
-The Punisher attacks, poisoning the bar's drinks before blowing up the bar.
+Following the disbanding of the Thunderbolt Army, Eel is among the villains who attend Stilt-Man's funeral.'

-Lavell turned up as a member of a new Serpent Squad led by Sin, the daughter of the Red Skull.
+Eel later appears as a member of a new Serpent Squad led by Sin, the daughter of the Red Skull.
 He participates in several murderous missions, including one intended to damage the Asian stock markets.
-He breaks Crossbones out of jail and later attacked the White House, but he was stopped by the new Captain America.
+He breaks Crossbones out of jail and later attacks the White House, but is stopped by the new Captain America.

-During the Original Sin storyline, Eel is relaxing in his lounge alongside his goons when he receives an unexpected visit from the Black Cat.
-Eel taunts her with the fallout from her capture by the Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) and then attacks her.
-The Black Cat retaliates revealing her companion, Electro, who attacks Eel's goons while the Black Cat taunts Eel saying that she will take everything from him.
-Mister Negative and Phil Urich (who is now leading the remnants of the Goblin Underground as the self-proclaimed Goblin King) are waiting for Eel in order to divide the criminal underground after Norman Osborn's downfall, but they are stunned by seeing Eel crashing into the place when the Black Cat comes into view.
+During the Original Sin storyline, Eel is relaxing in his lounge alongside his goons when he receives an unexpected visit from Black Cat.
+Eel taunts her with the fallout from her capture by the Superior Spider-Man and then attacks her.
+Black Cat retaliates revealing her companion, Electro, who attacks Eel's goons while Black Cat taunts Eel saying that she will take everything from him.
+Mister Negative and Phil Urich are waiting for Eel to divide the criminal underground after Norman Osborn's downfall, but they are stunned by seeing Eel crashing into the place when Black Cat comes into view.

-In All-New, All-Different Marvel, Eel appears as a member of the Viper's Serpent Society under its new name of Serpent Solutions.
+In All-New, All-Different Marvel, Eel appears as a member of the Serpent Society.